-Muddy puddles may not make you think that they are great habitats for wildlife, but the shallow water plays an important role for many animals and plants.
+Muddy puddles may not make you think they are excellent habitats for wildlife, but the shallow water plays a vital role for many animals and plants.

 Puddles can be found in forests and woods and the middle of fields and can offer life and refuge to many wildlife species, both aquatic and terrestrial.

 All puddles are unique, and most are temporary.
-Due to these habitats’ changing nature, many species are short-lived, dying out as the puddles dry up.
-Others move on to other puddles and habitats, and others become dormant until there is more rain, filling the puddle again.
+Due to these habitats’ changing nature, many species are short-lived, dying out as the pools dry up.
+Others move on to other collections and habitats and become dormant until more rain fills the pool again.

-Puddles can also be enlarged by people and animals walking on them as well as more rainfall.
+Puddles can also be enlarged by people and animals walking on them and more rainfall.